operand/agency/README.md

 space.add(WebApp("WebApp", port=os.getenv('WEB_APP_PORT')))
 ```

-Whenever any operator is added to a space, its fully qualified `id` becomes
+Whenever any agent is added to a space, its fully qualified `id` becomes
-namespaced by the space's `id`.
+namespaced with the space's `id`.

-For example, after running the line above the `WebApp` being an operator as
+For example, after running the line above the `WebApp` being an agent as well,
-well, receives an `id` of `"WebApp.DemoSpace"`.
+receives an `id` of `"WebApp.DemoSpace"`.

-At this point, we have integrated the following operators listed using their
+At this point, we have integrated the following agents listed using their fully
-fully qualified `id`'s
+qualified `id`'s:

 - `"DemoSpace"` - The root space
 - `"ChattyAI.DemoSpace"` - ChattyAI's fully qualified `id`
 - `"WebApp.DemoSpace"` - the root of the `"WebApp"` space

 Users of the web application, as they log in or out, may be added dynamically
 under the `"WebApp"` namespace allowing them to be addressed with a fully